The debate over the effectiveness of content marketing heated up over the last year.

 uccessof your content marketing is measured by your ability to move more people through your funnel stages and to move them faster.

 Creating funnel-based content does not necessarily mean that you have to create lengthy content for each stage.
-In fact, a one-page downloadable checklist can work better than a 30-page ebook.
+A one-page downloadable checklist can work better than a 30-page ebook.

 Start by determining questions your potential customers are asking at each stage of their engagement with your brand.
 Then create meaningful content that will showcase your brand AND entice them to move to the next step.